AlexToop/www-alextoop-com/src/static/markdown/cadence.md

 ## <a name="context"></a>Context matters

-Often forgotten in teams, your stage in the products lifecycle does matter.
-If your product has been released and you are iterating on that, makes a difference as you will likely require some capacity to triage and tackle live issues.
+Often forgotten, the stage in the products lifecycle does matter.
+If your product has been released and you are iterating on that, it makes a difference as you will likely require some capacity to triage and tackle live issues.
 However, if you are working on a product yet to be released, you have have more ability to focus on goals with less flexibility required.
 The caveat of needing less flexibility being, it is still encourage to provide frequent valuable releases rather than getting deeply invested in features that have yet to provide value to your end goal.

 ## <a name="whynotsmall"></a>Is a smaller cadence best?